 If you use cheap shampoo it opens the cuticle and allows the beautiful color pigments to escape – hence reducing the life of your color, remember well-hydrated hair is healthy hair, which holds the color and maintains the integrity of the hair the best.

-Pro tip: Ensure that your tone is on the right level, permanent or semi-permanent.
-As it won’t work if it’s on the wrong color level.
-They only work on the correct level or darker.
+Pro tip: Ensure that the toner is right for your level of hair color, permanent or semi-permanent.
+The toner won’t work if used on the wrong level hair or could make the hair too dark.
+They only work on the correct level.

 Happy hair days!